oxterisk/cookiesconsentjs/README.md

 Key | Description | Values
 --- | --- | --- |
 name | Name by which the browser will identify the cookie.
-A name without spaces or special characters is recommended. | The **cc_ga** name is reserved to associate the cookie to Google Analytics. title | Title or long name with which the cookie will be displayed in its description section. description | Text that will be shown in the settings window to describe the cookie.
+A name without spaces or special characters is recommended. | The **cc_ga** and **cc_gtm** names are reserved to associate the cookie to Google Analytics and Google Tag Manager services. title | Title or long name with which the cookie will be displayed in its description section. description | Text that will be shown in the settings window to describe the cookie.
 It is possible to specify HTML code. checked | Initial state of the cookie checkbox. | true, false<br>Default: false